Josh-Mantel/SVN-to-git/README.md

 ## Prerequisites

-Before you can use this script, you must have Git, Mercurial, and the `hg-fast-export` utility installed on your system.
+Before you can use this script, you must have Git, Mercurial, and the `hg-fast-export` utility installed on your system. update the full path directory in the shell script file for the repos

 ### Installation